The best graphics cards for PC gaming

 As we said in the previous section, the Radeon RX 580 and 6GB GTX 1060 are fine options for a decent 1440p/High gaming experience, but you won’t be able to crank graphics options to the max and still hit 60fps in many games.

-Move beyond the $250 price range and Nvidia’s the only option in town, at least until AMD’s Radeon Vega launches at the very end of July.
-There’s a massive price gulf between the $250 options and the $380 GeForce GTX 1070, but it’s hard to recommend any older-gen cards that bridge that gulf.

-The GeForce GTX 1070 can be found starting at $375 on Amazon.
-Most people should opt for custom versions with advanced cooling systems instead of the less efficient, but somehow pricier Nvidia Founders Edition versions.
+There’s a massive price gulf between the $250 options and the $350 GeForce GTX 1070 or the $400 Radeon RX Vega 56, but the performance difference is just as immense.
+Those prices are somewhat theoretical though, as cryptocurrency mining has driven most GTX 1070 prices to $440 or more.
+The Radeon RX 56 won’t launch until August 28—and if it’s anything like its bigger brother, the RX Vega 64, it’ll sell out of stock quickly and be limited largely to pricier Radeon Pack bundles when you can find stock.

-You get a tremendous amount of performance for your money with these graphics cards.
-The GTX 1070 delivers just as much performance as last-gen’s Titan X. In practice, that means you’ll be able to hit 60 fps with everything cranked at Ultra settings at 1440p resolution.
+That said, you get a tremendous amount of performance for your money with these graphics cards at manufacturer suggested retail prices.
+The GTX 1070 delivers just as much performance as last-gen’s Titan X, while the Radeon RX Vega 56 clocks in slightly faster in many games.

+In practice, that means you’ll be able to hit 60 fps with everything cranked at Ultra settings at 1440p resolution.
 You’ll also be able to play many games at 4K resolution at High settings, if you don’t mind a lower 40fps-plus rate.

-If you’re interested in that, a G-Sync monitor can help smooth out the visual hitches—but 4K G-Sync monitors cost a pretty penny.
+If you’re interested in 4K gaming, an adaptive sync monitor can help smooth out the visual hitches—but 4K G-Sync displays cost a pretty penny.
+One of the Radeon RX Vega 56’s strengths is its access to affordable FreeSync monitors.
+On the flip side, the Radeon RX 56 demands considerably more power than the GTX 1070, and the blower-style fan on the reference model gets loud.
+Pick your poison; both of these cards perform like champs.
+In reality, the one you choose will likely be whichever one is available for purchase at a better price.

-Really, the GTX 1070’s optimum position is as a no-compromises 1440p graphics card for 60-fps gaming.
-Don’t even think of buying it for 1080p resolution unless you’re looking to max out a 144Hz monitor in the latest, greatest games—though 144Hz enthusiasts with 1440p monitors may want to move up to the GTX 1080 for even more performance.
+Don’t even think of buying the GTX 1070 or Vega 56 for 1080p resolution unless you’re looking to max out a 144Hz monitor in the latest, greatest games—though 144Hz enthusiasts with 1440p monitors may want to move up to the GTX 1080 for even more performance.

 Next page: High-end graphics cards, what to look for